Thaeriem/BreadCrumbsResearch/README.md

 This is our repo for individual research into languages/frameworks/libraries for our project in the preliminary phases of development

-The current development distribution is:
+The current development distribution is:\n
 Yash: React.js, TypeScript, JSX.
 Bren: C++, WASM.